SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Dataset and Annotation

 \subsection{Data}

 The SurgT dataset is comprised of 157 stereo videos, with camera calibration parameters available, from 20 clinical cases.
 These videos were split into three subsets: (i) training - 125 videos from 12 cases; (ii) validation - 12 videos from 3 cases; and (iii) testing (hidden during the challenge) - 20 videos from 5 cases.
 Figure \ref{fig:data_sample} shows sample images from all cases.
 Every case contains multiple videos from the same surgery, and each case corresponds to a different surgery.
 Across the dataset, the average duration of a video is 30 seconds, with a standard deviation of 10 seconds.
 The framerate of most videos is 25 $Hz$ but there are a few cases with 30 $Hz$.
 The video resolutions also vary.
 While most cases have a resolution of $1280\times1024$ $pixels$, there are videos with resolutions as low as $360\times288$ $pixels$.
 Finally, most videos are compressed using H.264 encoding and a few have no compression.
+It is important to note that while a majority of the videos in our dataset were captured by a da Vinci robot, there are also videos from the Hamlyn dataset \citep{Giannarou} that were captured using a variety of laparoscopes, including some handheld cases.
+As a result of this, our dataset encompasses a wide range of scenarios.
+This choice was intentional; our aim was to challenge the tissue tracking algorithms with a diverse set of surgical scenes, reflecting the breadth of real-world conditions and thereby enabling a comprehensive evaluation of their performance.

 The structural organization of SurgT's dataset is illustrated in Figure \ref{fig:data_structure}.
 For each clinical case, a calibrated stereo endoscopic camera was used to capture the videos.
 The stereo camera calibration parameters are available for all the videos in the dataset, which can be used to rectify the stereo-frames.
-The main reason for making the stereo camera calibration parameters available is to allow the development of methods that track the soft-tissue using 3D information.
 The video data is not rectified by default to preserve the original videos.
 Code is provided for rectification.